-If you do not reside in North Tyneside and would like your child to attend one of our Middle or High Schools you will need to contact your 'home' Local Authority and complete their application form.
+If you do not reside in North Tyneside and would like your child to attend one of our Middle or High Schools you will need to contact your 'home' Local Authority this is the authority where you pay your council tax and complete their application form.
 However, if you are not offered the North Tyneside School you applied for, we will not automatically offer you an alternative school in North Tyneside, if no other preferences were expressed.
 It is up to your 'home' Local Authority to ensure your child has a school place.